-The Faculty of Science and Engineering are developing a new research facility at the botanical experimental grounds at the University’s Fallowfield campus.
-This will include creating a state-of-the-art plant and soil research facility which will help to deliver excellent quality research into key strategic areas of food security and the impacts of climate change.
+Completed in 2020, the Faculty of Science and Engineering has developed a new research facility at the botanical experimental grounds at the University’s Fallowfield campus.
+This includes a state-of-the-art plant and soil research facility which will help to deliver excellent quality research into key strategic areas of food security and the impacts of climate change.

 The analytical lab contains instruments such as a SEAL AA3 AutoAnalyser, Shimadzu TOC-L, Elementar Vario EL cube, which allow us to measure various nutrients including but not limited to ammonia, nitrate and carbon.
 We measure fungal to bacterial ratios using a PLFA extraction method and analysed on an Agilent Gas Chromatograph 7890A.
 Quantitative morphological measurements are made of roots using our flatbed scanner and the WinRhizo plant image analysis software.
 Greenhouse gases (methane, nitrous oxide, and carbon dioxide) are measured using an Agilent Gas Chromatograph 7890A fitted with two detectors (FID and ECD).

 Many of our past and current projects involve the use of mycorrhizal fungi.
 Over the years we have amassed a substantial collection of fungal cultures.
 Predominantly ectomycorrhizal (ECM, largely associated with trees) but also some ericoid-mycorrhiza (ERM, largely associated with shrubs).
 This collection is steadily growing through ongoing projects and through collaborations with other institutions.